Transport in South Korea: Subways

 South Korea's six largest cities — Seoul, Busan, Daegu, Gwangju, Daejeon and Incheon — all have subway systems.

 Seoul's subway system is the oldest system in the country, with the Seoul Station – Cheongnyangni section of Line 1 opening in 1974.

 Trams

 The first tram line in Seoul started operation between Seodaemun and Cheongnyangni in December 1898.
 The network was expanded to cover the whole downtown area (Jung-gu and Jongno-gu districts) as well as surrounding neighbourhoods, including Cheongnyangni in the east, Mapo-gu in the west, and Noryangjin across the Han River to the south.

 The networks reached its peak in 1941, but was abandoned in favor of cars and the development of a subway system in 1968.
 Seoul Subway Line 1 and Line 2 follow the old streetcar routes along Jongno and Euljiro, respectively.

+A new tram line is scheduled to open in Seoul in 2025, and openings are planned in Suwon and Seongnam in Gyeonggi-do, as well as in Busan and Daejeon.

 Buses

 Regional services

 Virtually all towns in South Korea of all sizes are served by regional bus service.
 Regional routes are classified as gosok bus (고속버스, "high speed" express bus) or sioe bus (시외버스, "suburban" intercity bus) with gosok buses operating over the longer distances and making the fewest (if any) stops en route.
 Shioe buses typically operate over shorter distances, are somewhat slower, and make more stops.
 It is possible to reach another city by intercity buses.
 From Seoul, the place is Express Bus Terminal, the subway station is served by Seoul Subway Lines 3, 7 and 9.